 Using Comic Book Sheets in Your Lessons

-My two girls, 10 & 8 years old, are working on writing novels that include some comic style images in them.
+My two girls, 10 & 8 years old, are working on writing novels that include some comic-style images in them.
 Gauge, 6 years old, is working completely on a comic book.

 They are creating these books based on the elementary workbooks that you can get through NaNoWriMo – Young Writers Program.
-My girls in particular have worked through them and are using their prep work to create a interesting story.
+My girls in particular have worked through them and are using their prep work to create an interesting story.

 The above comic pages are the pages that my kids are using in their stories.

-Gauge surprised me so much with the detail and story line that he was creating in his comic book.
-By providing him with the pages, he was able to move past the road block of writing words out and create a great comic book.
+Gauge surprised me so much with the detail and storyline that he was creating in his comic book.
+By providing him with the pages, he was able to move past the roadblock of writing words out and create a great comic book.
 It just goes to show that changing the medium in which your child creates can draw out their abilities.

 This comic book sheets set includes 22 pages for creative fun.
 Use them for art or for language arts as we did.
 Or use the in a completely different way and comment below to let me know how you used them.

 We will be using them again and again in our homeschool to create different comic book/graphic novel projects, and as well as: